Chiran2/whatsapp/README.md

 Whatsapp Crash Exploit
 ========
-Just Copy and paste below text in the message:
+Just Copy and paste below text in the message and send